manpreetkaur9211/manpreetkaur9211/README.md

 - 👋 Hi, I’m Manpreet Kaur.
 A Full stack Developer.
-- 👀 I’m interested in doing stuff which makes me a better coder and helps enhancing my skills.
+- 👀 I’m interested in doing stuff that makes me a better coder and helps to enhance my skills.
 - 🌱 I’m currently learning Microservice Architecture.